apurv101/chatdb/README.md

 This will start the app inside a Docker container and expose it on port 8501.

-## Using the RDS Database Chat App
+## Using ChatDB

-The RDS Database Chat App is designed to connect to your database and allow you to communicate with it.
+ChatDB is designed to connect to your database and allow you to communicate with it.
 Here are the steps to get started:

 ### Instructions